netsoftacademy/50DaysofDevOPs/README.md

 - Docker
 - Kubernetes
 - 3+ Hands on Industry Projects
-- 90 Days of DevOps E-Learning Book
+- 90 Days of DevOps Learning EBook

 ## Wish you all the Best !!
 Happy Learning
 ## NetSoft Tuitions